DroneProject/DroneMainRepo/AR.Drone 2.0 Controller - Phase 2/README.md

 The "AR Drone + Simple nav" and "Video" VIs have to be running at the same time.
 You have to run "AR Drone + Simple nav" first.
 The "Global" VI connect these with sared variables.

+You have to use the modifies AR Drone Toolkit.